Echinops: planting, growing and care

 Should I prune Echinops after flowering?

-Pruning after flowering helps tidy clumps, prevents spontaneous sowing and can also encourage new flowers — Echinops can be perpetual.
-However, upright stems and seedheads, bearing seeds, are sturdy enough to remain in place over winter and are then rather decorative.
+Pruning after flowering cleans clumps, prevents spontaneous sowing, but can also encourage new flowers – Echinops can be perpetual.
+However, upright stems and seedheads bearing seeds are sturdy enough to remain in place through winter, and are rather decorative when they do.
 They can continue to give structure to the border in winter.

 - Subscribe!